Why does my flash drive says it need to be formatted?

 When you receive one of the message above, you need to backup files before formatting first, then you have a chance to recover files from corrupted drive.
 If you directly format USB, all your files will go forever.

-How to fix a corrupted flash drive without formatting?
+2 solutions to fix a corrupted flash drive without losing data

-Solution 1: Recover files from USB using CMD attrib
+Solution 1: Recover data from flash drive using CMD

 Step 1.
 Open CMD.
 You can press Win + R to summon the Run window, then type cmd.exe and click OK.